twanh/note-system/README.md

 Notesystem converts markdown files to html files using pandoc.
 When given a directory notesystem converts all the files inside the directory.
 Also all the files in the subdirectories are converted and the directory is copied to the output directory.

 ```
-usage: notesystem convert [-h] [--watch] [--pandoc-args ARGS] in out
+usage: notesystem convert [-h] [--watch] [--pandoc-args ARGS]
+                          [--pandoc-template T]
+                          in out

 positional arguments:
   in                   the file/folder to be converted
   out                  the path to write the converted file(s) to

 optional arguments:
   -h, --help           show this help message and exit
   --watch, -w          enables watch mode (convert files that have changed as
                        soon as they have changed)
   --pandoc-args ARGS   specify the arguments that need to based on to pandoc.
                        E.g.: --pandoc-args='--standalone --preserve-tabs'
+  --pandoc-template T  Specify a template for pandoc to use in convertion.
+                       Default: GitHub.html5
 ```

 For example: `notesystem convert notes html_notes` would convert all markdown files inside the folder `notes` to html and save them to the folder `html_notes`